-Classified Priority Claims
+Class 1 Classified Priority Claims

-Bank Claims
+Class 2 Bank Claims

-Other Secured Claims
+Class 3 Other Secured Claims

-General Unsecured Claims
+Class 4a General Unsecured Claims

-Liquidator Claims
+Class 4b Liquidator Claims

-D&O Unsecured Claims
+Class 4c D&O Unsecured Claims

-Equity Interests
+Class 5 Equity Interests

 In accordance with the Bankruptcy Code, Administrative Claims and Priority Tax Claims are not classified into Classes.
+Additionally, the fees and/or charges payable under Section 1930 of Title 28 of the United States Code will be paid by the Reorganized Debtor, and are not classified into a Class.

 The following chart sets forth, in general, the treatment that Holders of Allowed Claims and Allowed Equity Interests will receive under the Plan, unless they agree to accept less favorable treatment by settlement or otherwise.
-With respect to the General Unsecured Claims (Class 4a), the "Estimated Amount of Claims" set forth below is based upon the Bank Committee's best estimate of RFSC's maximum potential aggregate liability for such Claims.
-Although the Bank Committee has used its best estimate of RFSC's maximum potential liability in connection with these General Unsecured Claims for the preparation of the following chart, there is a possibility that the Allowed amount of these General Unsecured Claims will be substantially different than the Bank Committee's estimate of such Claims.
+With respect to General Unsecured Claims (Class 4a), the "Estimated Amount of Claims" set forth below is based upon the Creditors' Committee's best estimate of RFSC's maximum potential aggregate liability for such Claims.
+Although the Creditors' Committee has used its best estimate of RFSC's maximum potential liability in connection with these General Unsecured Claims for the preparation of the following chart, there is a possibility that the Allowed amount of these General Unsecured Claims will be substantially different than the Creditors' Committee's estimate of such Claims.